 Afterward, I was busy editing the photos and posted them to my website within 24 hours.
 This allowed the couple and their families and friends to see the photographs of their big day.
 Proofs were ordered and then delivered to the couple.
 From these proofs the couple ordered the photographs for their wedding album.

 I recently received these final selections from the couple and they picked some great photos to include in their album!
 The 8″ x 10″ enlargements turned out great, too!
 I assembled their wedding album and sent it out today.
 I am sure these photographs will bring back some very happy and special memories of their wedding day and the detailed happenings of their special day.
+If you are in Connecticut and looking for some amazing photographers then I recommend these Wedding Photographers in CT.

 Here are a few photos from this wedding.